-Note about course tuition: Current pricing for the CAP program can be found on the American College of Financial Services enrollment form [PDF, 115 KB].
+Note about course tuition: Current pricing for the CAP program can be found on the 2020 CAP Tuition and Payment Options [PDF, 168 KB].

 A limited number of $500 scholarships from The American College of Financial Services may be available to students who are not reimbursed by their employer and attest to need.
 If interested in applying for the scholarship, contact The American College of Financial Services for an application.

 Note about eligibility: To apply for the CAP designation, you must certify in writing that, for at least three of the five years immediately preceding this application, you have been: